ramonsmits/SalesForceIdConverter/readme.md

 # Summary

-Simple utility class for .net that can convert SalesForce id's to and from decimal type.
+Simple utility class for .net that can convert [SalesForce][sf] id's to and from decimal type.
+SalesForce id's are 15 or 18 character strings which are
+* Base62 encoded (15 characters)
+* Have an optional checksum (3 characters)
+* Case sensitive but with the checksum be processed case-insensitive

 It is written to just make conversion possible and currently not to be the fastest conversion possible.

+The BaseConverter used in the code is based on code I found on [stackoverflow][so] but refactored for the decimal type.

 # Usage